steven1174/Data_Science_Handbook/README.md

 # Data-Science-Handbook
-Jupyter notebooks based on the book
+Jupyter notebooks based on the book Data Science Handbook